nameless-and-blameless/TAG/tmp/combined_wiki.md

 ## The Creator
 The Creator, known as the Alpha & the Omega and the Great "I Am," is the divine force behind the creation of life and the universe.
 Revered as Allah and God, He transcends religious boundaries, weaving His presence into every major faith to emphasize the sanctity and protection of life as the highest priority.
 The Creator's involvement highlights the universal values of compassion and respect for all living beings, regardless of doctrinal differences.

 Importantly, the Creator does not concern Himself with many things often attributed to Him, and His views on matters such as religion, governments, control, homosexuality, and drugs may surprise many.
 He places the utmost importance on life itself.
-Had the government attacked any public venue in the manner they have targeted places of worship, the Creator would have responded the same way.
+Had the government attacked any public venue in the manner they have targeted places of worship, the Creator would have undoubtedly responded.

 The Creator says that TAG is a genocide.
 What may have started as a corporate overreaction to forthcoming gifts from Him has now evolved into a full-fledged genocide.
 An undercurrent of authoritarianism, political agendas, and narrow viewpoints is fueling this hidden genocide.
 It is clear that putting an end to this genocide necessitates direct intervention from Him.
 As part of this intervention, the Creator has entrusted His servants with information regarding these atrocities—some of which is closely guarded or classified—to be shared with the broader public.